The preliminary drawing size is A4. As can be seen, nothing is traced. The sketch is reversed and redrawn on the lino. This allows changes to be made.

 Lino cutting tools

-First printing.
-This is the colour Reduction Blockwhich has had the black block image offsetto create a ghost image of the final black on thecolour block.
+First colour printing.
+This is a colour block, oneof two which have had the black block image offsetto create a ghost image of the final black on thesurface.
 The first printing has to be done on the entire edition as this printing block will be cutagain and again.

 Second printing.
 A colour block has beenfurther cut and the extra clouds added.